WongSaang/chatgpt-ui/docs/guide/configuration.md

 ## Web Search Function Control

 This feature is disabled by default.
 You can enable it in the admin panel under `Chat->Settings`.
 There is a setting called `open_web_search`, set its value to `True`.

+## Frugal Mode Control

+This feature is enabled by default.
+You can disable it in the `Chat->Settings` section of the management backend.
+There is a setting called `open_frugal_mode_control` in Settings.
+Set its value to `False`.